 Devanne Fredette 2018

-Monica Lorenz is the most decorated performer of the company with four awards to date: The Skeleton Key for The Last Garden Party, two Diamond Masks, and The Founder’s Award for 2017.
+Monica Lorenz-Dwyer is the most decorated performer of the company with five awards to date: The Skeleton Key for The Last Garden Party, three Diamond Masks (Bury Me in Paris, Ode to Agatha, Eat Cake), and The Founder’s Award for 2017.

 Katie Cozine became the first person to win both the Skeleton Key Award and a Diamond Mask Award for the same show: Bury Me in Paris in Spring 2017.
 The act was repeated by Nicole Johnson for Ode to Agatha in July 2017.